teresa-le/UFOs/README.md

 # UFOs Analysis

 ## Overview
-The purpose of the project is to allow users to drill down into data on UFO sightings and use the table of data to gain insights via exploratory analysis.
+The purpose of the project is to allow users to drill down into data on UFO sightings and gain insights via exploratory analysis.

 ## Results
 There are 5 different filters that users can use to filter the UFO sightings data.
 They are as follows: